 UEA Music Scholarships (for students applying for 2017 entry)

 UEA is launching a new Music Scholarship scheme, for September 2017 entry.
 These scholarships are worth up to £3,000 and are open to all undergraduates, who are applying for September 2017 entry.
-To find out more and/or to apply, please refer to the UEA Music Scholarship website.
+To find out more, please refer to the UEA Music Scholarship website.